 - Keep it simple and short: Nobody wants to type a long and confusing domain name on their browser.
 Therefore, it’s important to make sure that it’s easy to remember and write.

 - Make it suitable for your website: Of course, the domain name also needs to indicate what your website is about.
 It should be related to your content in some way.

 - Keep it unique: It goes without saying that your domain name needs to be unique so that visitors don’t get your site confused with others.

 - Choose an appropriate extension: Domain name extensions are of different types, such as .com for commercial, .org for organizations, .biz for business, and more.
 Make sure that you pick the extension that goes with the purpose of your site.

 Once you’ve considered these, you should have no issues picking the perfect domain name for your site.
-Plus, you can get help of domain name generators.
+Plus, you can get help from domain name generators.